iyashjayesh/captune-ai/README.md

 # Captune AI - Free Subtitle Generator

-A powerful web application that generates subtitles for videos using AI technology.
+A powerful web application that generates subtitles for videos using AI.
 Visit the live demo at [free-subtitle-ai.yashchauhan.dev](https://free-subtitle-ai.yashchauhan.dev)

+Captune AI leverages open ai whisper model to accurately transcribe spoken words into text, making it easier for users to create subtitles for their videos.
+Whether you're a content creator, educator, or business professional, this tool simplifies the process of adding subtitles, enhancing accessibility and engagement for your audience.
+With support for multiple languages and customizable subtitle options, Captune AI is designed to meet diverse user needs.

+All processing is done on the client side, so you can rest assured that your data is secure.

 ## Features